-Justice Rajnesh takes stock of damages to Court complex
+Justice Rajnesh takes stock of damages to court complex

 During the visit, Justice Rajnesh also inspected the pace of work on the new court complex building coming up at village Sarna on Doda -Bhaderwah road.

-The DC directed local administration to identify alternate accommodation for functioning of the court till the completion of the new Court building.
+He directed local administration to identify alternate accommodation for functioning of the court till the completion of the new court building.

 The DC assured every possible support to the judiciary for smooth functioning of the courts and for the convenience of the people.